Gennady-Khvorykh/Getting-and-Cleaning-Data-Course-Project/README.md

   + The function reads and merge all data into list with two data sets called `dataset`.
 Then one data set called `data` is created.
 It has **10299 observations** of **563 variables**.
 2. The list of features is received from `features.txt`
 3. Two elements are added to this list.
 These are `subject` and `activity`.
 They are added at the begining and at the end of the list.
 4. The elements in the list having `mean` or `std` are defined.
 The corresponding features are futher preserved for the final output.
+Thus **10299 observations** of **81 variables** are obtained.
+5. The activities were received form the file `activity_labels.txt` and corrected to be descriptive.
+In particularly, the names were made lower letters and `_` is ommited.
+6.